kapeel-iute/kapeel-iute/README.md

 🎶 Techno is the vibe, but Bollywood is the heart ❤️
 🏋️‍♂️ Gym enthusiast | 🍳 Passionate cook | 🎧 Music mixer

+- 🛡️ SOC/SOAR
+- ☁️ Cloud Security (Azure, AWS , Google)
+- 🐍 Python

-Let's connect and vibe to the rhythm of cybersecurity and music! 🔒🎶
+Let's connect and vibe to the rhythm of security and music! 🔒🎶